ftPeter/umass-cs-377-f23.github.io/docs/01-information/syllabus.md

 - **Lecture** will provide an overview of the topics concerned with operating systems.
 Typical classes will follow a lecture-style presentation of the material with interaction from students based on examples covered.
 Occasionally, there may be an in-class activity that is graded.
 You are expected to attend lectures regularly.
 Lectures will also be available live on zoom and recorded for viewing after class.
 We provide this flexibility for your busy lives, but please do not abuse it.
 We do expect you to attend class on a regular basis.

-- **Discussion** will have an associated exercise that you are required to complete.
+- **Lab** will have an associated exercise that you are required to complete.
 You are expected to begin these exercises during the discussion working with others taking the course.
 Course staff will be available to answer questions and help guide you through the assignment.
-You are expected to attend the discussion.
-Discussions will not be recorded.
+You are expected to attend the labs.
+Labs will not be recorded.

 ## How to Succeed